 - aubergine black

 - + many other species of wild and grown supercoiled

 Technique of diabetes management

 For most diabetics, it is necessary to install a steel lock with a lock on the fridge at home.
 The door to the pantry room must be locked.
 No sugar, honey, bread, pastry or cereals, biscuits and sweets should be stored in the kitchen.
 Because of the wildly fluctuating levels of insulin, which is also a hormone of hunger, the hypothalamus of diabetics lives in a state of chronic horror death starvation.
-As a result, most diabetics (many of whom were obese before the outbreak) have an unmet need to eat and have no ability to follow the prescribed diet.
+As a result, most diabetics (many of whom have been obese before the outbreak) have an unmet need to eat and have no ability to follow prescribed diets.
 Keys from the fridge and pans and the preparation of food must be in the hands of a responsible commissioner, who also monitors the weight and blood pressure of his trustee daily.
-In addition to the knowledge of diabetic cooking, the prominent guardian also has the sadistic talent to resist the excitement and the threats of a desperate diabetic who wants to jump between meals.
+In addition to the knowledge of diabetic cooking, the prominent guardian also has a sadistic talent to resist the excitement and threats of a desperate diabetic who wants to jump between meals.
 In diabetic patients with hysterical inclinations, it is sometimes impossible for a family member to be a prominent guardian and must be an unrelated physician, nurse or hired caretaker, before whom the diabetic is ashamed to shed their scenes.
 Diabetes should have no "candy against hypoglycemia", it must be in the hands of the said guardian.
 In order to get rid of the worst hunger, a proficient guardian between meals can give the diabetic, for example, an emergency portion of sweet vegetables (carrot, tomato, pepper) combined with healthy fats (rapeseed oil, olive oil, soybean, sesame oil, (sunflower, pumpkin seed, poppy, sesame, flax, peanuts, almonds, almonds, walnuts, hazelnuts, pistachios, etc.).
 Be sure to avoid the hazelnuts, their bacon, grains, cereals (roasted corn, the oil is too saturated.
 In the event that a diabetic on a proviant guardian attacks the weapon in his hand, a soybean can be worn in his pocket.